RohanSidhu/CAT125_Website/pages/critiques.md

 The last problem that I see with this guide is how there aren't many resources that they offer to seek further information.

 Having other resources allow the reader to explore and figure out more about certain topics, such as encapsulation, on their own if needed.
-The lack of resources make it difficult for the reader to have a complete understanding if they are not able to understand the information in the first pass.
+The lack of resources make it difficult for the reader to have a complete understanding if they are not able to understand the information on their first pass.

 ## Overall...
 this website is useful!
 As mentioned previously, I used this website to study for interviews and brush up on certain key concepts.
 However, for a complete beginner, I suggest visiting a different site.